-The Rapid Response Team trains Christian men and women in how to effectively meet the emotional and spiritual needs of those suffering:
+The Rapid Response Team helps to equip Christian men and women in how to effectively meet the emotional and spiritual needs of those suffering.
+See opportunities below.

 Sharing Hope in Crisis Seminar

 Please register by February 26

 Join other Christians from across Charlotte and learn practical ways to minister in Jesus’ Name to men and women facing stress, grief, tragedy, or crisis – and discover how to encourage fellow believers to do the same.
 Training topics include: